josheno/osmium-tool-filter/README.md

-# Osmium Command Line Tool
+# Osmium Command Line Tool with Tag Filter Extension

 A multipurpose command line tool for working with OpenStreetMap data based on the Osmium library.
+The add-filter branch has an extension to add a values-filter command.
+This allows the filtering of nodes, ways, and relations which may have undesireable text that should not be processed and displayed.
+The syntax is similar to the tag-filter command, on which it is based.

 Official web site: http://osmcode.org/osmium-tool/